 Experts estimate approximately 23% of new cars will be electric by 2025.
 If you’re looking to join this eco-friendly fleet—or already purchased your electric vehicle (EV)—you need to come up with a charging plan.
 We’ve found that for most homeowners in Del Rio, installing a residential EV charger is the safest and most convenient option.

 It lets you keep your battery full without fighting every Tesla owner in a 10-mile radius for a spot.
 But, before you schedule an EV charger installation, you need to consider things like charger level, cost, and location.
 After educating yourself, go ahead and give us a call.
-We’re the electrician that people in Del Rio trust and have been helping your neighbors solve electrical issues since 1980.
+We’re the electrician that people in Del Rio trust and have been helping you and your neighbors solve electrical problems for over 43 years.

 Around 80% of all vehicle charging is done at home, and there’s a reason for that.
 Though the cost of putting in a residential EV station can be prohibitive, most electric car owners find that the pros of doing so far outweigh the cons.
 For most, that decision comes down to:

 Residential EV stations are available in three types.
 The first two are available for home installation, while the third is almost exclusively used by public charging networks and vehicle manufacturers.

 These chargers only require a 120V circuit.
 This allows them to run off any three-pronged outlet.
 These chargers provide between 2 and 5 miles of charge per hour.
 That’s more than enough for most drivers.

 These chargers don’t run off of anything less than a 240V circuit, similar to your dryer.
 Because the quality varies widely, Level 2s offer anywhere between 15 and 40 miles of charge an hour.